Financial Preparedness Tips

 - Include financial preparedness information in the staff monthly newsletter.

-Using the EFFAK as a guide, or by downloading a secure mobile app on your phone, store important documents either in a safety deposit box, an external drive, on the cloud to make it easy to access during a disaster.
+Store important documents either in a safety deposit box, an external drive or on the cloud to make it easy to access during a disaster.

 - Military service